QuentinRa/blog.quentinra.dev/cyber/notes.md

 # R

 * Remember for web/general/security
-* .todo: metasploit dns
+* .todo: metasploit dns web
-* .todo: web
 * web general | terminology | URL may have to be moved
 * explose hacking_process